What is Automated Software Testing?

 User Interface & API Testing

 Rapise is unique in offering both API and UI testing from within the same application.
-Rapise can handle the testing of both REST and SOAP APIs, with a powerful and easy to use web service request editor:
+Rapise can handle the testing of both REST and SOAP APIs, with a powerful and easy-to-use web service request editor:

 API Testing a REST web service